PrabinaMeher/OptimGS/README.md

 # Output description
 There are four steps in the script, and each step generates output files which will be used in the next step correspondingly.
 The output files are as follows:
 ### Step I
 First 20 iteration will be generated for each chromosome for each model.
 Each file’s first column lists the observed values and rest 20 columns represent predicted values for each chromosome.
-The second column displays the PCC values along with their standard errors, while the third column presents the MSE values and their respective standard errors.